Workflow Triggers

 - User Updated Password — fires after a password change.

-The workflow has access to the user record, the IP address, and the user agent.
+The workflow has access to the user record.
 Common uses are audit logging, "Last Login" stamps, and onboarding flows.

 Trigger Filters